SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Methods

 \subsection{Universal Conditioning Mechanism}

-Clinical MRI protocols vary widely across mask types (variable density, kt-radial, Poisson, etc.), acquisition trajectories (\eg, Cartesian, non-Cartesian, single/multi-shot, kt sampling), and acceleration factors.
-Separate models per protocol are impractical at scale and degrade robustness when the deployment distribution shifts.
-Moreover, deep unrolled reconstructions are \emph{procedural}: early cascades behave like data-consistency regularizer while later cascades act more like powerful reconstructor.
-Providing each cascade with (i) its position in the unrolling and (ii) a compact descriptor of the acquisition allows a \emph{single} model to adapt its behavior on the fly—tightening DC early, relaxing it later, and adjusting priors to the sampling regime—without proliferating model variants.

-\textbf{Universal Conditioning (UC) for time \& protocol.} We condition every cascade on (i) its cascade index $t$ and (ii) a discrete protocol label $y$ that encodes mask type, acquisition type, and acceleration factor.
-Both are mapped by a sinusoidal embedding followed by a small MLP and \emph{summed} to form a single conditioning vector that is injected into all transformer blocks.
+We condition every cascade on (i) its cascade index $t$ and (ii) a discrete protocol label $y$ encoding mask type, acquisition type, and acceleration factor.
+Both are mapped by sinusoidal embeddings followed by two-layer MLPs and \emph{summed} to form a single conditioning vector injected into all transformer blocks, enabling a single model to adapt across cascade depth and protocol.

 Let $\phi(\cdot)\!:\!\mathbb{R}\!\to\!\mathbb{R}^{d_0}$ denote a sinusoidal encoder and let $h_t,h_y:\mathbb{R}^{d_0}\!\to\!\mathbb{R}^{d}$ be two-layer MLPs,

 \textbf{Injection into Transformer blocks.} Let $f^{(t)}_{\ell}\!\in\!\mathbb{R}^{H_\ell\times W_\ell\times C_\ell}$ be features at layer $\ell$ in cascade $t$.
 Each transformer block receives $c$ and applies attention and a gated depthwise FFN (GDFN) with an \emph{additive, spatially broadcast} bias derived from $c$: